 Last Wednesday, I visited JFall 2011.
 As expected, it was a very good conference again.
 I tried to tweet about some sessions I attended, but I had some weird problem with both of the Twitter-apps I have on my iPhone… So, instead I’ll give my take on those sessions here, in retrospect.
 Continue reading

-For the largest part of the Java development work, you use of course an IDE.
+For the largest part of the Java development work, I use of course an IDE.
 As I mentioned in the previous article in this series, the major IDEs, such as Eclipse and NetBeans, run on a Mac without problems.
 But apart from an IDE, a lightweight but capable stand alone text editor comes in handy quite often.
 Of course OS X comes with TextEdit, that is comparable to WordPad on Windows.
 It’s a simple word processor with the capability to edit plain text files.
 It can do the job, but it lacks some programming-oriented features.
 Continue reading

 I returned from Vienna yesterday evening.
 After the CONFESS_2011 conference, I enjoyed the city for two days before heading home.
 I’ve just unpacked my stuff, so now I have the time to post my slides online at Slideshare.
 The source code of the demos is already online at my Google Code project.
 (You can just download the MeetingRooms folder from the trunk, that contains the state of the project as it was at the end of my presentation.)

 I will be giving an interesting talk this Wednesday at the CONFESS conference in Vienna, Austria.
 I will be talking about ExtVal and how it can help us to prevent repetitive validation code in Java EE 5 as well as Java EE 6 applications.
 Of course, the talk will contain many interesting demos.
 And… I’ll give away some free ebooks during my talk!

 I’ll be speaking about MyFaces ExtVal at next week’s J-Fall conference in Nijkerk, The Netherlands.
 J-Fall is the most important Java conference in The Netherlands, organized by the Dutch Java User Group, NLJUG.
 As always, the J-Fall program is packed with interesting talks, including some by internationally recognized speakers.
 The J-Fall is a one-day conference, this year at Wednesday, November 3rd.
 Continue reading

 It happened to me two times over the last couple of months.
-In the morning, when I fired up JDeveloper to work on the ADF project at my current client, JDeveloper suddenly “forgot” which project workspaces were open and lots of other settings were lost.
+In the morning, when I fired up JDeveloper (18.104.22.168.0) to work on the ADF project at my current client, JDeveloper suddenly “forgot” which project workspaces were open and lots of other settings were lost.
 Apparently, some settings files are corrupted for whatever reason.
 In this state, it is not possible to do my normal work with JDeveloper.
 As I don’t want to spend half the day with re-installing JDeveloper and all plugins and re-doing all my settings, I figured out a way to “repair” the JDeveloper settings.
 I thought I’d share this, so if you ever encounter a similar situation, you can safe yourself a lot of work by just repeating what I did.
 Continue reading